SF-Nexus/SF-Nexus.github.io/README.md

 If you need to install node, try `brew install node@18`

-For more on node installations: https://www.freecodecamp.org/news/how-to-update-node-and-npm-to-the-latest-version/
+For more on node installations, see this [tutorial](https://www.freecodecamp.org/news/how-to-update-node-and-npm-to-the-latest-version/).

 Next, input `npm run build`